MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityLabelRetentionLabel.md

   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-DISPOSITIONREVIEWSTAGES <IMicrosoftGraphSecurityDispositionReviewStage\[]>: Review stages during which reviewers are notified to determine whether a document must be deleted or retained.
+DISPOSITIONREVIEWSTAGES <IMicrosoftGraphSecurityDispositionReviewStage[]>: Review stages during which reviewers are notified to determine whether a document must be deleted or retained.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Name <String>]`: Name representing each stage within a collection.
   - `[ReviewersEmailAddresses <String[]>]`: A collection of reviewers at each stage.
   - `[StageNumber <Int32?>]`: The sequence number for each stage of the disposition review.

-INPUTOBJECT `<ISecurityIdentity>`: Identity Parameter
+INPUTOBJECT <ISecurityIdentity>: Identity Parameter
   - `[AlertId <String>]`: key: id of alert
+  - `[AttackSimulationOperationId <String>]`: key: id of attackSimulationOperation
   - `[AuthoredNoteId <String>]`: key: id of authoredNote
   - `[CaseOperationId <String>]`: key: id of caseOperation
   - `[CloudAppSecurityProfileId <String>]`: key: id of cloudAppSecurityProfile